 The counselor also notes:

-- Medigap will require underwriting
+- Medigap will therefore require underwriting

 - Enrolls in a SilverScript Choice Part D PDP